 On May 16, 2008, the Company appointed a new President and Chief Executive Officer ("Dr. Nottenburg"), effective June 13, 2008 (the "Commencement Date").
 Pursuant to the terms of his employment agreement, the Company issued Dr. Nottenburg an option to purchase 500,000 shares of the Company's common stock at an exercise price of \$4.75 per share, the closing price of the Company's common stock on June 16, 2008, the date of grant.
-Twenty-five percent of the shares subject to the option will vest on the first anniversary of the Commencement Date and the remaining 75% will vest in equal monthly increments thereafter through the fourth anniversary of the Commencement Date and the remaining 75% will vest in equal increments semi-annually thereafter through the fourth anniversary of the Commencement Date and the remaining 75% will vest in equal increments semi-annually thereafter through the fourth anniversary of the Commencement Date.
+Twenty-five percent of the shares subject to the option will vest on the first anniversary of the Commencement Date and the remaining 75% will vest in equal monthly increments thereafter through the fourth anniversary of the Commencement Date.
+Dr. Nottenburg was also granted 500,000 shares of restricted stock.
+Twenty-five percent of the shares of restricted stock will vest on the first anniversary of the Commencement Date and the remaining 75% will vest in equal increments semi-annually thereafter through the fourth anniversary of the Commencement Date.